 Updating XML

-- We have corresponding languages for XML and relational databases: - SQL DDL ⇔ DTDs or XML Schema. - SQL queries ⇔ XQuery - SQL modifications ⇔ ?? - There is no standard language for updating XML documents... yet! - Plenty of vendor-specific languages though...
+- We have corresponding languages for XML and relational databases:

+- SQL DDL ⇔ DTDs or XML Schema.

+- SQL queries ⇔ XQuery

+- SQL modifications ⇔ ??

+- XQuery Update is a semi-official extension of XQuery, recommended by W3C.

+- As of June 2009

 XQuery Update